5 Rental Maintenance Tips For Durable Properties – Part 1

 This is the first of a two-part series.
 For the rest of our excellent tips on long-term rental maintenance investment, check out part two!

-Constant maintenance on your rental properties can cost you a lot of time and money.
+Let’s face it: Constant maintenance on your rental properties can cost you a lot of time and money.
 If you’re like most small to mid-sized landlords, owning rental properties is more of a part-time job.
-That being said, converting your properties to low-maintenance while keeping them comfortable, homey, and durable for your tenants can be tricky.
+That being said, converting your properties to low-maintenance projects while keeping them comfortable, homey, and durable for your tenants can be tricky.

 There are many improvements you can install in your rental property to enhance its durability.
-The more durable the upgrades, the more time and money you save in the long-run.
-While the initial cost may be hefty, the conversions will pay for themselves multiple times over with low-effort, long-term rental maintenance.
+The more durable the upgrades, the more time and money you save in the long run.
+While the initial cost may be large, the conversions will pay for themselves multiple times over with low-effort, long-term rental maintenance.
 Sounds good, right?

-We’re going to share with you 5 durable improvements for your rental properties that will help minimize maintenance effort in the future.
+We’re going to share five durable improvements for your rental properties that will help minimize maintenance effort in the future.

 1. Types of Flooring Which are Durable, Look Great, and are Easy to Install